orhunulusahin/praatvscode/README.md

-# PraatVSCode (v0.11.0)
+# PraatVSCode (v0.11.1)

 ## 1. Summary

-    ⚠️ v0.11.0 is a public test version of PraatVSCode! ⚠️ ⚠️ An update to v0.11.0 will likely reset your Praat executable path! ⚠️ See CHANGELOG.md for details and upcoming features and known issues.
+    ⚠️ v0.11.1 is a public test version of PraatVSCode! ⚠️ See CHANGELOG.md for more details about planned features and known issues.

 PraatVSCode is an open-source Visual Studio Code extension for Praat users.
 Its primary aim is to address the shortcomings of the native Praat code editor, which is a plain text editor with a *Run* button.